A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Quantum Learning

-Building on top of~\cite{schuld2020circuit}, Macaluso et al.~\citep{macaluso2020variational} are among the first ones to propose a learning framework for a quantum Single Layer Perceptron (qSLP) that is implemented on an actual quantum device, representing the quantum analogous of a single layer perceptron containing two neurons.
+Building on top of~\h{\cite{schuld2018circuit}}, Macaluso et al.~\citep{macaluso2020variational} are among the first ones to propose a learning framework for a quantum Single Layer Perceptron (qSLP) that is implemented on an actual quantum device, representing the quantum analogous of a single layer perceptron containing two neurons.
 Thus, resembling the first attempt at a quantum neural network.
 Specifically, the circuit computes linear operations in superposition, each characterized by a different set of parameters.
-The approach is based on three quantum registers, namely, control, data, and temporary.
+The approach is based on three quantum registers\h{:} control, data, and temporary.
 At the end of the computation, the second one stores the results of the two linear operations in superposition.
 The final response of the qSLP can be obtained as the expected value of $\paul{z}$ acting on the data register.
-Notably, in such a work, a non-linear activation function is not implemented in the quantum circuit.
-Instead, it is part of post-processing operations.
-Finally, to train the qSLP, the authors used the Sum of Squared Errors (SSE) loss, and the Nesterov~\cite{ruder2016overview} accelerated gradient method.
+Notably, a non-linear activation function is not implemented in the quantum circuit \h{in such a work.} Instead, it is part of post-processing operations.
+Finally, to train the qSLP, the authors used the Sum of Squared Errors (SSE) loss and the Nesterov~\cite{ruder2016overview} accelerated gradient method.

-Instead, Beer et al.~\cite{beer2020training} formulated the QP as a unitary operator acting on $n$ input and $m$ output qubits.
-The idea was to stack such a kind of unitaries to form \quotes{layers} which emulate the behavior of a classical deep model.
-Thus, concatenating more layers, one could obtain a design similar to a classical networks.
-The overall QNN can be then described as follows: $\mathcal{\hat{U}}=\prod_l^L\hat{U}^l$, where $\hat{U}^l=\prod_i\hat{U}^l_i$ represents the set of unitaries of layer $l$, i.e., the QPs of that specific layer.
-The QNN is applied to the input state, $\rho^{\mathrm{in}}$, with the goal of producing a desired output state, $\rho^{\mathrm{out}}$.
-To asses the performance of their approach, the authors used numerical simulations with a QNN concerning input and output spaces of 2 and 3 qubits.
-To train their model, they employed a gradient descent technique, while as a loss function they employed the average fidelity among the input and the output states.
+Instead, Beer et al.~\cite{beer2020training} \h{proposed a quantum MLP, also referred to as q\textit{uantum dissipative neural network}.
+In their model, each quantum perceptron is} formulated as a unitary operator acting on $n$ input and $m$ output qubits.
+The idea was to stack this kind of perceptrons to form \quotes{layers} which emulated the behavior of a classical deep model. \h{Each layer interacts with the following one before being dissipated (discarded); the interaction is implemented by coupling the qubits in the $i$-th layer to some ancillary qubits in the $(i+1)$-layer (\autoref{fig:beer}).} The overall QNN can be then described as follows: $\mathcal{\hat{U}}=\prod_l^L\hat{U}^l$, where $\hat{U}^l=\prod_i\hat{U}^l_i$ represents the set of unitaries of layer $l$, i.e., the QPs of that specific layer.
+The QNN is applied to the input state, $\rho^{\mathrm{in}}$ \h{and produces an output state, $\rho^{\mathrm{out}}$.} To assess the performance of their approach, the authors used numerical simulations with a QNN concerning input and output spaces of 2 and 3 qubits.
+To train their model, they employed a gradient descent technique, while as a loss function, they employed the \h{fidelity among the output state and the desired (ground-truth) state averaged over the training data.}